-Lori has been listed as a hidden gem in National Geographic, has been written up in Costal Living as one of the 8 great excursions in North America.
-The Telegraph speaks about her in an article about the most unlikely culinary destinations and check out what the National Post has to say.
+Lori has been listed as a hidden gem in National Geographic and has been written up in Costal Living as one of the 8 great excursions in North America.
+The Telegraph speaks about her in an article with Newfoundland being one of the most unlikely culinary destinations and check out what the National Post has to say.

 My cousin and right arm since Cod Sounds began.
 From consulting, to the beach and the woods Alley joins me for workshops and excursions, making Cod Sounds go round throughout the year .
 Lori McCarthy